hanasaan/ofxMultiKinectV2/README.md

 - The [libfreenect2](https://github.com/OpenKinect/libfreenect2) team ( @JoshBlake @floe and @christiankerl plus others )
 - The [ofxKinectV2](https://github.com/ofTheo/ofxKinectV2) addon by [Theo Watson](https://github.com/ofTheo)

-### New Features (Jan 2015)

-- Ported OpenCL implementation, and all old APIs are removed.
-- No need to copy assets to bin/data.
+### Compatibility
+- oF 0.9.0 or newer
+- example projects are generated with oF 0.9.3 project generator

 ### Features
 - More than one Kinect V2 to one Mac
-- 30fps depth decoding using GPU
+- 30fps depth decoding using GPU (OpenCL)
+- OpenGL depth to color registration (experimental)

 ### Xcode Project Setup